kgdunn/matlab-R-tutorial/python-matlab-tutorial/python-matlab-tutorial.rst

 	For the *normal* distribution:
 		``normpdf(x)``

+		For example, ``normpdf(1)`` returns 0.2420, the point of inflection on the normal distribution curve.

 	For the :math:`t` distribution:
 		``tpdf(x, df)`` where ``df`` are the degrees of freedom in the :math:`t`-distribution